lucasfloriani/my-second-brain/apps/blog/data/blog/operating-lambda-design-principles-in-event-driven-architectures-part-2.md

 ---
 title: Operating Lambda Design principles in event-driven architectures – Part 2
-date: '2016-03-08'
+date: '2023-01-15'
 tags: ['article', 'architecture', 'lambda', 'eventDriven', 'read', 'withResume']
-draft: true
+draft: false
-summary: Implement it
+summary: For example, when API Gateway and Lambda interact, there is no concept of load balancing available since it is entirely managed by the services..
+Lambda provides an initializer before the handler wher...
-description: Implement it
+description: For example, when API Gateway and Lambda interact, there is no concept of load balancing available since it is entirely managed by the services..
+Lambda provides an initializer before the handler wher...
 ---

 # Operating Lambda Design principles in event-driven architectures – Part 2